-The regular creation of backups is a necessary step to avoiding data loss.
+The regular creation of backups is a necessary step in avoiding data loss.
 More importantly, however, is the restoration.
-It is good practice to perform periodic recovery tests to ensure that you can access the data in case of problems.
+It is good practice to perform periodic recovery tests to ensure that you can access the data in case of disaster.